 “Trying to make a 100% overhaul on your life is the surest way to fail at anything”

-Many companies have policies where they’ll pay for or reimburse you for programs like mine or products like FitBit, which will encourage you to log more activity throughout the day.
+Many companies have policies where they’ll pay for or reimburse you for health and fitness programs, or products like FitBit which will encourage you to log more activity throughout the day.

 Images via illustir

-Gregory Soltanoff, D.C. is a third generation chiropractor and musculoskeletal and workplace injury specialist.
-Dr. Greg is an active doctor with two practices, Soltanoff Chiropractic and Soltanoff Spinal Strengthening and Rehabilitation, both located in upstate New York.
-He is also the creator of Voom, an exercise micro-break wellness program designed to change the way we live and work through movement.
+Gregory Soltanoff, D.C. is a third-generation chiropractor and musculoskeletal and workplace injury specialist.
+An active doctor, he has two practices, Soltanoff Chiropractic and Soltanoff Spinal Strengthening and Rehabilitation, both located in upstate New York.

 This post is part of Digital Nomad Month on Too Many Adapters.